 If you notice any inaccurate information on your credit report, it’s best to file for a dispute right away.
 It’s relatively easy to raise a dispute directly with the relevant credit bureau.

 If your dispute is denied, there are options for further action.
 For example, you could file a written statement that can be included in your credit report for future creditors to notice.
 You could also submit a complaint to the CFPB and contest the decision.

 Working with a Professional Credit Repair Company

-Get in touch with our team of credit repair professionals and let them deal with the back and forth with the credit bureaus for you.
-They can help you improve your credit score and have peace of mind knowing that you have the best chance of getting it removed.
+Get in touch with the credit repair professionals at Lexington Law.
+They can deal with the back and forth with the credit bureaus for you.
+They can also help you improve your credit scores and have peace of mind knowing that you have the best chance of getting it removed.

 Remove Your Tax Liens Now!